 No. Action Responsible Officers Update 1 Growing Darlington's Economy.
 Chief Executive Assistant Director, Economic Growth Group Director of Services The Treasury and other Government Departments relocation to Darlington continues to progress.
 In June 2022 Treasury officials began to populate Feethams House which should be completely occupied by October 2022.
 Council planning officers are working with GPA and developers on the permanent location at Brunswick Street.
 The Town Fund continues to deliver its various interventions with improvements to the Town Centre specifically in the heritage heart of the town.
 The Northern Echo has been acquired which will be the location for the new Adult Skills Hub and will provide 27,000 sq.
 Ft of quality office accommodation.
 Marketing of Faverdale Industrial Park has commenced with Ingenium Park being brought to the market in autumn 2022.
 2 Maximise the potential of our young people.
 Group Director of People Assistant Director, Children's Services Head of Education and Inclusion As part of Darlington's partnership arrangements, the Education Strategy Group supports and oversees the work of the Primary Headteachers Forum and the 11-19 Partnership.
 It provides overall strategic direction and approves any partnership work programmes.
 The membership involves headteachers and CEOs representing the primary, secondary, FE and special school sectors.
 The service support to schools has contributed to an improved Ofsted profile.
 82% of Darlington pupils now attend a "Good" or "Outstanding" school.
 The Youth Employment Initiative (YEI) supports unemployed 16- 29 year olds into employment.
 Job vacancies, including those advertised as result of COVID-19, are circulated regularly and followed up with suitable clients.
 The teams' role has expanded to providing support and signposting on the wider issues created by COVID-19 and the lock-down.
 The team have already exceeded the majority end of project targets with the exception of 6 month sustained outcomes where they need a further 28 more before 31 July 2023.
 DBC YEI are one of the most successful delivery partners across the Tees Valley.
 To date the programme had supported 1060 young people with 92.8% moving into employment or training and 49.7% still in that setting at the 6-month point.
 The YEI programme has contributed to a fall in youth unemployment.
 The 18-24 claimant count continues to fall.
 It dropped from a high of 13.8% (1,005) in March 2021 to 6.2% (450) in May 2022, this is the lowest it has been since September 2016 and the lowest in the Tees Valley.
 3 Supporting the most vulnerable in the Group Director of People We aim to work together with residents, partners, and borough.
 Assistant Director, Children's communities to ensure we enable the citizens of Darlington to Services have the support and assistance they require to maximise their Assistant Director, Adult independence, their wellbeing, to have care and support when Services they need it and to empower them to contribute to and feel Darlington Partnership Director valued in their communities.
-As part of the "Strengthening Families" approach we work with term plans to effectively meet children's needs and ensure they are safeguarded.
+As part of the "Strengthening Families" approach we work with families to ensure that there is co-production of plans and interventions, and that we maximise family led decision making.
+We have a dedicated Family Group Conference team who facilitate families to conduct family led meeting which identify their own solutions to the challenges they face.
+Research indicates that family led planning leads to more sustainable long term plans to effectively meet children's needs and ensure they are safeguarded.